GetStream/stream-video-swift/docusaurus/docs/iOS/ui-cookbook/video-layout.md

 In this view, we are creating the `CallViewModel`, that allows us to start a call, but also listen to the `callingState`.
 We can use this `@Published` variable to update our UI accordingly.

-When the call is in the `.outgoing` state, we can show a `ProgressView`.
+When the call is in the `.joining` state, we can show a `ProgressView`.
 Whenever it changes to the `.inCall` state (which means the user has joined the call), we can show our custom `CallView`.

 ### Building a custom CallView